Emilia was working full-time before she chose to study a master's degree at Loughborough University London.

-The diversity amongst us is phenomenal.
+The diversity among the students is phenomenal.
 We have people from different backgrounds coming and working together.
 In addition, the careers and employability support on offer at Loughborough University London is extremely beneficial.
 For example, the Collaborative Project is fantastic because it brings together postgraduate students from different disciplines to address contemporary challenges set by a wide range of organisations to solve real business problems.

 What helped you choose Loughborough University London?

 Loughborough University London's notable accomplishments helped me decide to study here.
-As well as this, feedback from alumni students and research online helped me.
+As well as this, feedback from alumni, current students and research online helped me choose Loughborough University London.

 What did you enjoy the most about your course?

-I really enjoy the intellectually challenging and stimulating atmosphere.
+I really enjoyed the intellectually challenging and stimulating atmosphere.
 You cannot afford to attend a lecture without being adequately prepared for it.
 There would always be questions, debates and discussions that will challenge your knowledge and beliefs about a particular subject matter.

 Describe a day in the life of a postgraduate student on your course

 My day-to-day life as a postgraduate student begins with the arrival at reception.
 There you meet very friendly and helpful staff.
 Then, it continues with reading and research at the library and brainstorming with other students.
 You have to prepare not only for lectures but also work on assignments.
 Lunch can be at the café, the BT Sport cafeteria or at Canalside.
 There would always be a friend or classmate to spice it up and make it fun!